 UPS delivery is testing e-trikes and thousands of other alternative fuel vehicles in various scenarios around the world as part of a “rolling laboratory” to the most irritating problem in your business: how to keep up with the boom in e-commerce and at the same time reduce its impact on the environment.

-But here’s the problem: The Increase of electronic commerce is rapidly changing the way UPS delivery operates.
-Instead of leaving a tower of boxes to their regular customers every day, UPS store dealers today spend more time delivering purchases made through Amazon, Nordstrom and Williams-Sonoma to private homes.
+But here's the problem: The Increase of electronic commerce is rapidly changing the way UPS delivery operates.
+Instead of leaving a tower of boxes to their regular customers every day, UPS store dealers today spend more time delivering purchases made through Amazon, Nordstrom Employee Sign in and Williams-Sonoma Login Registration to buy private homes.
 That means 2,000 million stops per year, and fewer packages per stop, which translates into more kilometers traveled, more fuel consumed and more emissions.
 (During the holiday season, UPS deliveries rise to 36 million packages a day, double the normal figure.)

 UPS technological innovations, such as the new Orion software, have helped.
-The 1,000-page algorithm, developed over 10 years, analyzes real-time data from each package, along with customer information and detailed maps, to order 200,000 possible options and dictate the optimal driver route.
-And it works, the system has reduced between 10 and 13 kilometers in each driver’s average travel, according to UPS store.
+The 1,000-page algorithm, developed over 10 years, analyzes real-time data from each package, along with customer information and detailed maps www.upsers.com register to place order 200,000 possible options and dictate the optimal driver route.
+And it works, the system has reduced between 10 and 13 kilometers in each driver's average travel, according to UPS store.

 “Each of those kilometers is reflected in profits,” says CEO David Abney, who predicts that Orion will save the company between $ 300 and $ 400 a year after it is fully applied at the end of 2016.
 To Abney, who started His 42-year career at UPS store as a part-time package loader at the University of Mississippi, he likes to say, "The greenest kilometer is the one we don't travel."